-Several weeks ago, Rayshard Brooks – a 27-year-old New Afrikan man – was murdered by the Atlanta Police Department on a Wendy’s at South Atlanta.
+Several weeks ago, Rayshard Brooks – a 27-year-old New Afrikan man – was murdered by the Atlanta Police Department at a Wendy’s at South Atlanta.
 Media reported that armed protestors have set up barricades at the Wendy’s which by then have been burned down and graffitied up with support for Rayshard Brooks’s life, the Black Lives Matter movement, and anti-police messages.
-On the 4th of July, it was reported that the 7 year old New Afrikan child – Secoriea Turner – has been fatally shot near the Wendy’s site in a car while with her parents.
+On the 4th of July, it was reported that the 7 year old New Afrikan child – Secoriea Turner – had been fatally shot near the Wendy’s site in a car while with her parents.

 Due to the tragic death of Secoriea Turner, and the violence that heightened at the 4th of July weekend among the Atlanta masses, Comprador-bourgeois representative Mayor Keisha Lance Bottoms declared that the armed New Afrikans must be vacated from the Wendy’s.
 From then on, the organization Community Movement Builders (CMB) stepped in with regards to showing support and calling for a Peace Site at the Wendy’s.
 Here is the interview with CMB leader, Kamau Franklin:

 1. The armed protestors in Wendy’s have been occupying the site since past several weeks.
 Have these protestors been part of the Community Movement Builders?